Skip to main menu Skip to main content Skip to footer

 Limbal Relaxing Incision (LRI), is performed by making tiny incisions at the edge of the cornea called the corneal limbus.
 Our surgeon can induce changes in the cornea by adjusting the length, depth, and location of these incisions.
 The effect of this procedure is to alleviate the corneal astigmatism while keeping the average corneal power untouched.
 While often used in combination with cataract or clear lens exchange procedures, this procedure can be performed by itself as a means to correct vision in patients with corneal astigmatism.

-Patients find LASIK to be a painless procedure, with immediate results.
-Our team will ensure you feel comfortable and prepared each step of the way.
+Most patients find LASIK to be a painless procedure, with immediate results.
+The team at Panhandle Laser Vision Institute will ensure you feel comfortable and prepared each step of the way.

 Before LASIK

 Getting ready for LASIK is simple.
-During your consultation appointment, our experienced LASIK surgeon will learn more about you and check your eyes to ensure that LASIK is right for you.
-Your surgeon will provide information about Wavefront-guided technology.
-We will also answer any questions you have.
-Once your LASIK appointment is scheduled, our team will give you detailed preoperative instructions.
+During your consultation appointment, Dr. Concool will learn more about you and check your eyes to ensure that LASIK is right for you.
+He will provide information about our Wavefront-guided technology.
+He will also answer any questions you have, including if other vision correction options may be a better fit for you.
+Once your LASIK procedure is scheduled, our team will give you detailed preoperative instructions.

 During LASIK